Exemption of reporting Employee share awards (Rule 701)

 This part contains the details that are not necessary to give to the investors.

 Additionally, the financial statements that are there in the prospectus has to be audited by a member of the PCAOB (Public Company Accounting Oversight Board).
-The rules of the SEC permits the smaller reporting companies to offer much less information on the financial situation as compared to the larger reporting companies.

 But that is not all.
 Here are some other things that a company offering shares has to provide to investors: